matilde-t/pde-solver/README.md

 	- output the steady-state values of each node in a result file :heavy_check_mark:
 	- write unit tests :heavy_check_mark:
 - Second phase
-	- refactor in a object oriented way
+	- refactor in a object oriented way :heavy_check_mark:
-	- add different coordinate systems support
 	- add relaxation schemes
-	- add boundary conditions
+	- add boundary conditions :heavy_check_mark:
 - Third phase
 	- analyze performance
 	- improve performance

 ## Contributing
-TODO
+- Fork the project
+- You can modify the following modules:
+  - the **solver**, which is defined in `pdesolver.h` and implemented in the `pdesolver.cpp`
+  - the **input matrices** , which are constructed through the `matrix` class, defined in `matrixutils.h` and implemented in the `matrixutils.cpp`
+- Once you're done, open a pull request with us on GitLab

 ## Authors and acknowledgment
 Authors: Matilde Tozzi (ge83bug(at)tum.de), Celia Tundidor Centeno (ge87loj(at)mytum.de)

 ## License
-TODO
+MIT

 ## Project status
 Actively developed.